kief/infrastructure-as-code.com/_patterns/stack-replication/many-headed-stack.md

 </figure>

-## Why it is used
+## Also Known As

+- One stack with many environments
+- All your environments in one basket

+## Motivations

 Many people new to an infrastructure stack tool start out by creating this type of structure, because it seems natural to simply add new environments into a project that already exists.
-But a bit of experience shows the drawbacks of the approach.

-## Challenges
+## Consequences

 The problem with including multiple environments in a single stack is that when the tool is run to apply the code to the deployed infrastructure, its scope is all environments in the stack.
 So if you apply a change to the "test" environment in the example above, it's entirely possible that changes will be inadvertently made to "staging" or "production" environments.